localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 -   Pulls the `latest` - or a specific - version of the LocalStack Docker image
 -   Installs the `localstack` CLI alongside setting up configurations & wrapper scripts
--   Starts the LocalStack container either with or without the pro capabilities depending on whether a valid CI Key is provided
+-   Starts the LocalStack container either with or without the pro capabilities, depending on whether a valid CI Key is provided

 The GitHub Action allowed us to migrate from our existing Docker Compose setup to using the following workflow step: